When Do Flat Minima Optimizers Work?: Background and Related Work

 While SWA is implicitly biased towards flat minima, SAM \emph{explicitly} approximates the flatness around parameters $\params$ to guide the parameter update.
-It first computes the worst-case perturbation $\e$ that maximizes the loss within a given neighborhood $\rho$, and then minimizes the loss w.r.t. the perturbed weights $\params + \e$.
+It first computes the worst-case perturbation $\e$ that maximizes the loss within a given neighborhood $\rho$, then minimizes the loss w.r.t. the perturbed weights $\params + \e$.
+Formally, SAM finds $\params$ by solving the minimax problem: